Cryptocurrency investing at Schwab

 Schwab has several choices for gaining exposure to the cryptocurrency markets, though spot trading of cryptocurrency is not currently available.

-Cryptocurrency-related ETFs carry a substantial level of risk and are not suitable for all investors.
 Investments in cryptocurrencies are relatively new, highly speculative, and may be subject to extreme price volatility, illiquidity, and increased risk of loss, including your entire investment in the fund.
 Spot markets on which cryptocurrencies trade are relatively new and largely unregulated, and therefore, may be more exposed to fraud and security breaches than established, regulated exchanges for other financial assets or instruments.
 Cryptocurrency-related products that use futures contracts to attempt to duplicate the performance of an investment in cryptocurrency may have unpredictable pricing, higher transaction costs, and performance that fails to track the price of the reference cryptocurrency as intended.

 Cryptocurrency Coin Trusts